Frequently Asked Questions

 How do the dogs from Texas get to Ontario?

 R.E.B.E.L Dog Rescue pays a dog rescue licensed transport company to drive the dogs from Texas to Ontario.
 The trip is approximately 3 days long.
 They remain crated while on the road, with fresh water available to them at all times.
-The van is temperature controlled and the dogs are let out every 4-5 hours for a potty break and fresh air.
+The van is temperature controlled and the dogs are let out every 4-5 hours for a potty break and walk, while the team also refreshes their kennels.

 How do the dogs get from Northern Canada to Ontario?